wp-plugins/quick-featured-images/README.txt

 == Description ==

+= Manage featured images quickly =

-The plugin 'Quick Featured Images' helps you bulk managing featured images, define automatic default featured image and saves your time.
+The plugin 'Quick Featured Images' helps you bulk managing featured images, setting automatic default featured images to save your time.

-1. It **sets, replaces and removes featured images for hundreds of posts**, pages and custom post types in one go.
+1. It **sets, replaces and removes featured images for hundreds of posts, pages and custom post types** in one go.
 You can run it over all posts or let it work only to desired posts by using flexible filters.
 2. It displays assigned features images in an **extra image column in lists of posts, pages and custom post types** if they support thumbnails.
-With that you get a quick overview about used thumbnails of all posts and pages.
+So you get a quick overview about used thumbnails of all posts and pages.
 3. It enables you to **define presets for automatic default featured images** for future posts as many as you need.
 You can set accurate **rules based on post type, category, tag, custom post type, custom taxonomy or the first content image**.

 = What users said =